Frequently Asked Questions...

 Is this camp right for me?

 Absolutely!!
 This camp is designed to reach out to adults of all ages and all fitness and athletic levels.
 Our team of coaches and medical staff has been hand-chosen to bring their expertise to your training program, whether you are a weekend warrior, competitive athlete or simply interested in integrating general fitness into your life.
-We offer general fitness sessions for those inclined to focus on fitness and diabetes management.
-Finally, the small number of campers allows for much individualized attention throughout the week.
+In addition, the small number of campers allows for much individualized attention throughout the week.

 Will I be in over my head?